BallisticLA/RandBLAS/rtd/source/tutorial/sampling_skops.rst

 a representation of a distribution (i.e., a DenseDist or a SparseDist) and an RNGState.

-For example, the following code produces a :math:`10000 \times 50` dense sketching operator whose entries are iid samples from the uniform distribution over :math:`[-1, 1]`.
+For example, the following code produces a :math:`10000 \times 50` dense sketching operator whose entries are iid samples from the standard normal distribution.

    .. code:: c++